GeomarPerales/RPisco/README.md

 ## 1. Overview

 RPisco is a package with tools for manipulate PISCO (SENAMHI, Peru) data.
 PISCO is Peruvian Interpolated Data of the Senamhi’s Climatological and Hydrologycal Observations.
-RPisco have functions for values extraction of an and various stations, monthly and annual values sum, monthly and annual values average.
+RPisco package have functions for values extraction of an and various stations, monthly and annual values sum, monthly and annual values average.

 ## 2. Installation